top of page

 I very much look forward to completing our pool in the coming weeks and know that Sean will remain engaged until he is satisfied that all details have been addressed…all you can ask for." - Tim S.

-Above | Angle B: photographic sequence illustrating part of the construction process for the engineered retaining walls, pool, and lower patio.
-The 6' step ladder in the first image affords a sense of scale.....the retaining walls are over 12' tall in some places.
-The entire area required mechanical rock chipping in order to create a level platform on which to build.
+Above: Engineered retaining walls were required in order to create a level terrace for the poolscape.
+The 6' step ladder in the first image affords a sense of scale... in places, the retaining walls are over 12' high.
+A mechanical rock chipping permit was obtained in order to remove rock outcrops and create a level platform, or bench, on which to work and build.

-Above | Angle B: the cascading foliage of weeping Japanese Maple trees framing the staircases and the pool serve to express the effect of the waterfall into its surroundings, albeit in another texture.
-Once mature, and with uplighting, these trees will resemble Tiffany lamps at night.
-This aesthetic is a perfect example of texture, alignment and repetition.
+Above: Cascading foliage of weeping cutleaf Japanese Maple trees framing the staircases and the pool extend the effect of the waterfall into its surroundings, albeit in another texture.
+Once mature, and with uplighting, these trees will resemble Tiffany lamps at night -- an iconic LDC design motif whereby a simple line is extruded into an organic and dimensional form.

-Above | Angle C: photographic construction sequence mirroring Angle B. Note the 8' step ladder in the first image, and the woven steel matrix that will provide structural support for the engineered retaining walls.
-The walls are one part of a larger system that includes extensive drainage as evidenced by the drain pipes, filter fabric, and crushed stone.
+Above: Another angle illustrating engineered retaining wall construction.
+Note the 8' step ladder in the first image, and the woven steel matrix that will provide structural support for the walls that are one part of a larger system including terraces and stairs, patios and walkways, planting and lighting, a luxury pool and spa, grading and drainage, and an outdoor kitchen.